NethermindEth/el-node-spec/docs/docs/monitoring/grafana.md

 ## Eigen Layer folder

-The CLI tool creates the Eigen Layer folder in Grafana.
+The Middleware setup wizard tool creates the Eigen Layer folder in Grafana.
 This folder is used to store all the dashboards for monitoring, both host and middlewares.

 ## Dashboards